Touring the Margaret River wine region: where to stay, drink and dine

 Alternatively, the quaint 1920s Margaret River Guesthouse, just a two-minute walk from Margaret River’s main strip, puts you in prime position to experience all that the town has to offer (the owner, Deb, is known for cooking up a delicious hot breakfast).

-With over 150 wineries located in the 100 kilometres between the two capes, plotting a wine tasting route here can be overwhelming.
-The Small Family Wineries trail is the perfect way to get around, providing a curated view of the region.
-Start your tasting trail through Windows Estate, where hands-on owner Chris Davies can usually be found working the vineyard alone, to try their chardonnay and cabernet sauvignon as well as varietals like an aged chenin blanc.
+With over 150 wineries located between the two capes, plotting a wine-tasting route here can be overwhelming.
+The Small Family Winery Trail is the perfect way to get around, providing a curated view of the region.
+Start your tasting trail at Windows Estate to try their chardonnay and cabernet sauvignon, as well as varietals like an aged chenin blanc.
+Hands-on owner Chris Davies can usually be found here working the vineyard alone.

-The trail also includes Arimia, lauded for their ongoing dedication to sustainability, the family-run Brown Hill and you can end your journey at Cape Grace vineyard.
+The trail also includes Arimia – lauded for their ongoing dedication to sustainability – the family-run Brown Hill Estate, and Cape Grace Wines, where you can end your journey.
 If you prefer to be guided through the experience, Top Drop Tours offer a Wine & Dine option as well as private tours.
 For the adventurous types, The Margaret River Discovery Co. combines vineyard tours with hiking and canoeing to showcase the region’s best attributes.

 The restaurant at Cape Lodge, with its refined neutral décor and panoramic lake views, is every inch the elegance you expect.
 Executive chef Tony Howell displays his ethos on the plate to offer a stand-out dining experience.
-Platters heaped with fresh Shark Bay prawns and crab from Bunbury, delicate marron tortellini served in a rich seafood bisque and dhufish caught off the coast of Busselton round out a menu that sings of WA’s ocean and freshwater catch.
+Platters heaped with fresh Shark Bay prawns and crab from Bunbury, delicate marron tortellini served in a rich seafood bisque, and dhufish caught off the coast of Busselton – just a sample of what to expect from a seasonal menu that sings of WA’s ocean and freshwater catch.

-Established in 1971, Cullen Wines is known in the region as a standard bearer of biodynamic wine production, a philosophy that carries through the menu in their two-hatted restaurant.
-Under the leadership of chef Iain Robertson, dining here is a refined experience, with local produce – much of it sourced from their on-site biodynamic garden – playing a starring role.
+Established in 1971, Cullen Wines is known in the region as a standard-bearer of biodynamic wine production, a philosophy that carries through the menu in their two-hatted restaurant.
+Dining here is a refined experience, with local produce – much of it sourced from their on-site biodynamic garden – playing a starring role.